ajk77/SepsisOnFHIR/README.md

 This repository contains a Python library for interacting with FHIR servers, retrieving patient data from emergency department (ED) encounters, and computing Seneca phenotypes for sepsis research.
 Seneca phenotyping classifies patients into subtypes (Alpha, Beta, Gamma, Delta) based on clinical variables like labs, vitals, demographics, and comorbidities.

-This code serves as supplemental material for a draft journal publication: *Pragmatic Application of FHIR Enables Clinical Trial Enrichment: A Sepsis Subtyping Demonstration Study* by *King AJ, et al.*, currently under review at *Applied Clinical Informatics*.
+This code serves as supplemental material for a draft journal publication: *A FHIR-powered Python Implementation of the SENECA Algorithm for Sepsis Subtyping* by *King AJ, et al.*, currently under review at *Applied Clinical Informatics*.
 It demonstrates data retrieval from FHIR servers (e.g., Epic, HAPI) and application of the Seneca algorithm for sepsis phenotyping.

 ## Features